We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Sample type: Saliva swab
+- Sample type: saliva swab

-- Results: 10–15 business days
+- Results time frame: 10–15 business days

 Your purchase includes access to a personalized meal plan and recipe platform based on your food preferences and genetics.

 23andMe users can use the raw DNA file from a previous DNA test with the DNAfit system.